wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Ability to specify SKU (item number) for each of your products in the shortcode.
 * Ability to customize the add to cart button image and use a custom image for your purchase buttons.
 * Track coupons with the order to see which customer used which coupon code.
+* Ability to add a compact shopping cart to your site using a shortcode.
 * Can be translated into any language.
 * and more...